-A Stepping Stone To International Careers
+Teaching English Overseas: A Stepping Stone to International Careers

-One billion people in the world want to learn English, so finding an English teaching job abroad is quite simple.
-Almost anyone reading this article could be on a plane heading overseas to teach English within the next three months.
-Your teaching job is almost guaranteed if you are a native English speaker, have a university degree, and have taken a short training course to teach English as a foreign language, such as TESOL or TEFL.
-Opportunities abound in all non-native-English-speaking countries.
-The hot markets are Eastern Europe, Turkey, Korea, Taiwan, Hong Kong, Thailand, Indonesia, China, and Japan.
-In Western Europe, visa restrictions often apply, but there are still opportunities in Spain, Portugal, and Greece.
+One billion people in the world want to learn English; so, finding an English teaching job overseas is simple.
+Almost everyone reading this article could be on a plane heading overseas to teach English within the next three months.
+Your teaching job is especially guaranteed if you are a native English speaker, have a university degree, and have taken a short training course to teach English as a foreign language, such as TESOL or TEFL.
+Opportunities abound in all non-native English speaking countries overseas (i.e. Not Australia, New Zealand or UK).
+The hot markets are Eastern Europe, Turkey, Korea, Taiwan, Hong Kong, Thailand, Indonesia, China and Japan.
+In Western Europe, visa restrictions often apply, but there are sill opportunities in Spain, Portugal and Greece.
 In Eastern Europe, accommodations and salaries can be restricting, but Hungary, Poland, and the Czech Republic are active in recruiting teachers.
-In Latin America, there is work to be found in Mexico, Costa Rica, Chile, Peru, and Venezuela.
-This article will show you how to take the English teaching experience and transform it into an opportunity that suits your specific goals and objectives.
+In Latin America, there is work to be found in Mexico, Costa Rica, Chile, Peru and Venezuela.

+This article will show that you can harness the English teaching experience and transform it into the opportunity that suits your specific goals and objectives.
 For example, you can teach English in order to travel, learn a new language, or pay off student debts.
 What's more exciting is that you can teach English abroad to create a stepping stone to other professional international careers.
 The strategies suggested in this article are for the enterprising individual.
-You will need to take risks, go out on a limb, and plot your way to success often while you are traveling abroad, but the payoff is almost always guaranteed; there is generally little risk of failure.
+You will need to take risks, go out on a limb, and plot your way to success, often while you are traveling abroad.
+However, the payoff is almost always guaranteed.
+So there is actually little risk of failure.
+Remember, one billion people want to learn English and this massive thrust will help you achieve your goals.
+Read on to find out more.

-TEACH ENGLISH TO ACHIEVE YOUR COUNTRY SPECIFIC GOALS
+TEACH ENG.
+TO ACHIEVE YOUR COUNTRY SPECIFIC GOALS

 It's easy to do a country-specific job search for teaching English abroad.
-In the case of professional international jobs, it is generally the international employer who will select your destination, and for low-skilled jobs there are always problems with work visas.
-But when teaching English abroad you can simply choose any country where citizens are non-native-English-speakers and make a living abroad.
-This is exciting news, because you can teach English to achieve any number of country specific goals.
+This is different from other international job searches where it is difficult to do a country-specific search.
+In the case of professional international jobs, it is generally the international employer who will select your destination; and, for low skilled jobs, there are always problems with work visas.
+But when teaching English abroad, you can simply choose the country of your choice (where citizens are non-native English speakers), and make a living overseas.
+This is exciting news because you can teach English to achieve any number of parallel goals you have related to living in a specific country.
+Here is a list of ideas to get your imagination going.